In today's article, I will talk about the following:

 Why do most people (PMs and others) focus on weaknesses and not strengths

-Is the above wrong?
+Is the above approach wrong?

 Working only on weaknesses makes us feel inadequate.
 And that feeling of inadequacy makes it impossible to stay motivated when trying to perform better.

-When we work on things or areas that we're good at, we're happier, more motivated, and more satisfied.
+When we work on things or areas we're good at, we're happier, more motivated, and more satisfied.
 That feeling of happiness and achievement enables us to work harder and, in turn, helps us make our strengths even more potent.

 Studies show that:

-developing people's strengths helps them become more confident, productive and self-aware.
+Developing people's strengths helps them become more confident, productive, and self-aware.

-Companies that focus on their employees strengths see:
+Companies that focus on their employee's strengths see:

-7% to 23% higher employee engagement
+• 7% to 23% higher employee engagement

-8% to 18% increase in performance
+• 8% to 18% increase in performance

-employees should seek out activities that they receive great satisfaction doing—the things that fill them up and strengthen them intellectually as these tend to be the things they are most effective at.
-When we are involved in an activity using our strengths, it feels natural to us, and we are more inclined to experience accomplishment.
-Employees should determine what their natural tendencies are, where their natural skills and advantages lie, and cultivate those.
+When we are involved in an activity using our strengths, it feels natural, and we are more inclined to experience accomplishment.
+Employees should determine their natural tendencies, where their natural skills and advantages lie, and cultivate those.

 Marcus Buckingham goes on to explain why that is: